Bank Austria Statement to Excel: CSV Export vs PDF Conversion

 So if your Bank Austria PDF to Excel task involves a scan, assume the first extraction is only a draft.
 Review every amount column, every balance column, and any row where the OCR may have merged two transactions or cut one in half.
 Faint scans, stamps, shadows, and crooked pages are common reasons scanned statements need manual cleanup even when digital PDFs extract cleanly.

-If those three fields line up correctly for the sample, the rest of the sheet is usually recoverable.
+If the date, amount, and running balance line up correctly on a sample of rows, the rest of the sheet is usually recoverable.
 If they do not, fix the extraction rules before continuing.

 Do not preserve the statement layout just because it looks familiar.
 A statement is designed for reading on paper or screen.
 Excel is for analysis and downstream workflows.
 Standardize the final output so your team can filter transactions, check balances, assign categories, and pass the file into reconciliation or bookkeeping without reworking it again.
 If each transaction sits on its own row, the date format is consistent, debit and credit directions are correct, and the running balance still ties back to the PDF, the sheet is ready for downstream finance work.